PAXSTORE/paxstore-3rd-app-android-sdk/README.md

 <font color=#ff8c00>**Notice: Jcenter will not provide free download for our old sdks in 2022 , so we moved our latest sdk to Jitpack center, please update your gradle to integrate with our latest sdk.**
 </font>

-Add it in your root build.gradle at the end of repositories:

-	allprojects {
-		repositories {
-			...
-			mavenCentral()
-		}
-	}

  Add the dependency

 ```